-Whether you just want to cover a nail hole or paint the entire room, paint can improve the appearance of a room, as well as maintain it.
+Whether you want to cover a nail hole or paint the entire room, paint can improve the appearance of a room’s appearance and maintain it.
 But before you start collecting color swatches, there are some considerations to keep in mind.
-Good preparation takes time but it makes the actual painting job easier.
+Good preparation takes time, but it makes the actual painting job easier.

 Once your wall is unobstructed, clean them with a dry cloth or a damp sponge.
-Dust, grime, and grease buildup keep the paint from bonding on the wall, as well as cause streaks.
+Dust, grime, and grease buildup keep the paint from bonding on the wall and cause streaks.
 Make sure to clean all surfaces.
 Also, give your room a once over and look for gouges, nails, and other imperfections that require spackle filling.

-After cleaning the wall, apply primer to the sanded areas before you start painting.
+After cleaning the wall, apply primer to the sanded areas before painting.

 Clearing Clogged Toilets

 When a toilet is clogged, the first order of business is not to panic.
-Instead, determine if a foreign object ended up in the toilet bowl by accident.
+Instead, determine if a foreign object ended up accidentally in the toilet bowl.
 If this is the case, wear your gloves to fish the object out.
 You can also wait for the water in your toilet to drop to a normal level before pouring a bucket of water into it.
 The additional pressure often dislodges blockages.

-If this does not work, a plunger is your next best option.
+If this does not work, a plunger is your next best option, says Family Handyman.
 Accordion plungers and flanged plungers are effective in solving clogs.
 Submerge the suction cups completely with water before you start plunging.
 Add more water to the bowl if you have to.